Watch and Pray

 "He humbled himself, becoming obedient unto death, even to the death of the cross." - Philippians 2:8

-Christus factus est is one of the great liturgical sentences of Holy Week because it gives the law beneath the whole Passion: Christ obeyed.
+Christus factus est is one of the great liturgical sentences of Holy Week because it gives the law beneath the whole Passion: Christ .
 He was not dragged unwillingly toward the Cross by powers stronger than He.
 He humbled Himself.
 He became obedient unto death.
 The darkness of the Passion is therefore not only suffering.
 It is obedient suffering.

 This is why Christus factus est belongs beside Tenebrae.
 It interprets the extinguished lights.
 It explains why the hidden candle is not mere survival.
-It teaches that the path through eclipse is not managed by self-will, but by submission to the Father's will under the Cross.
+It teaches that the path through is not managed by self-will, but by submission to the Father's will under the Cross.

 St. Paul states the mystery with unmatched force.
 Christ, though equal with God, emptied Himself, took the form of a servant, and became obedient unto death, even the death of the Cross.[1]
-The humiliation is real, but the center of the text is obedience.
+The humiliation is real, but the center of the text is .
 The Passion is not chaos from Christ's side.
 It is filial submission.

 See also Philippians 2:5-11: Obedience Unto Death, Exaltation, and the Mind of Christ Under the Cross and Holy Saturday: Silence, Descent, and Fidelity When Nothing Seems to Move.

 St. John Chrysostom, preaching on Philippians, dwells on the majesty of the One who obeys and the depth of the condescension by which He obeys unto death.[3]
 Rev. Fr.
-Cornelius a Lapide likewise presses that the Apostle is not merely praising humility in the abstract.
-He is showing the whole redemptive descent by which Christ chooses obedience where Adam chose self-exaltation.[4]
+Cornelius a Lapide likewise presses that the Apostle is not merely praising in the abstract.
+He is showing the whole redemptive descent by which Christ chooses where Adam chose self-exaltation.[4]

 The saints understood this deeply.
 St. Francis de Sales teaches that God's will is the soul's peace, not because it removes pain, but because it orders pain under love.[5]
 St. Alphonsus teaches conformity to the divine will as the road of sanctity.[6]
-Catholic liturgy, catechesis, and ascetical tradition therefore do not present obedience as one virtue among others.
+Catholic liturgy, catechesis, and ascetical therefore do not present as one among others.
 In the Passion it becomes the form of all the others.

-That is what distinguishes remnant endurance from religious stubbornness.
+That is what distinguishes endurance from religious stubbornness.
 The faithful do not simply cling to what feels familiar.
 They submit themselves to the costly demands of truth because Christ first submitted Himself to the Father under the Cross.

-This is one reason the remnant must not romanticize exile.
+This is one reason the must not romanticize exile.
 Exile is not holy merely because it is hard.
 It becomes holy when it is borne obediently.

-So the remnant's law under eclipse is plain:
+So the 's law under is plain:

-- obey the faith already handed down;
+- the faith already handed down;

-- obey the sacramental boundaries of the true Church;
+- the boundaries of ;

-- obey in prayer when consolation is absent;
+- in prayer when consolation is absent;

 For the ceremonial signs that embody this law in Holy Week darkness, continue with The Extinguished Candles, the Hidden Light, and the Strepitus: Tenebrae and the Remnant Under Eclipse.